 Would you like to sponsor a Kalamazoo Conservation District event?
 Click the SPONSORSHIP button below for more information and for an easy "PAY ONLINE" option.

 Portage, MI 49002

 Call us!
 We would love to hear from you!
-(269) 382-5121 ext.
-150
+NEW Direct line: 1-269-775-3368

 The USDA is an equal opportunity provider and employer.
 If you need an accommodation to participate in an activity or event, please contact the Kalamazoo Conservation District.

 09:00 am - 04:00 pm

-Because we are a field office, please call BEFORE your visit
+Because we are a field office and Fridays are field days, please call BEFORE you visit.

 Connect with us on Facebook to learn about upcoming projects and volunteer opportunities.